pebreo/pebreo.github.io/midgame/part3-polyamory.md

 Adopting the idea that you can grow from hardship even includes romantic relationships.
 An antifragile mindset is scary but can be very rewarding.

-## What is polyamory and ENN?
+## What is polyamory & ENM and why?

-todo: 86% divorce and remmarriage rate per James Ston
+todo: 20% infidelity rate per statistica

+todo: 50% divorce rare by age 50

 Ethical non-monogamy (ENM), which encompasses open relationships and polyamory, is a relationship structure where partners agree to have romantic or intimate relationships with people outside of the primary couple.
 However, unlike cheating, ENM is based on  **open communication, consent, and clear boundaries**.